auge8472/SelfForum/readme.md

 The repository is a place to collect code.
 The code-fragments may not be ready for use.
 Copy the required fragments from my fragments and include them into your code files.

-- `print.css`: Rudimentary CSS-rules for printig forum entries.
+- `print.css`: A rudimentary set of CSS-rules for printing forum entries.
 - `selfforum.js`: Javascript-functions to display the time of the next reload of the overview page of the individual forums.
 The configuration of the reload itself is done in the user settings.